Harold Shipman

-Harold Frederick Shipman (14 January 1946 – 13 January 2004), known to acquaintances as Fred Shipman, was an English general practitioner and serial killer.
-He is considered to be one of the most prolific serial killers in modern history, with an estimated 250 victims.
-On 31 January 2000, Shipman was found guilty of murdering 15 patients under his care.
+Harold Frederick Shipman (14 January 1946 – 13 January 2004), known to acquaintances as Fred Shipman, was an English doctor in general practice and serial killer.
+He is considered to be one of the most prolific serial killers in modern history, with an estimated 250 victims over roughly 30 years.
+On 31 January 2000, Shipman was convicted of murdering 15 patients under his care.
 He was sentenced to life imprisonment with a whole life order.
-Shipman died by suicide by hanging himself in his cell at HM Prison Wakefield, West Yorkshire, on 13 January 2004, aged 57.
+On 13 January 2004, one day before his 58th birthday, Shipman hanged himself in his cell at HM Prison Wakefield, West Yorkshire.

 The Shipman Inquiry, a two-year-long investigation of all deaths certified by Shipman, chaired by Dame Janet Smith, examined Shipman's crimes.
-It revealed Shipman targeted vulnerable elderly people who trusted him as he was their doctor.
-He killed his victims either by a fatal dose of drugs or prescribing them an abnormal amount.
+It revealed Shipman targeted vulnerable elderly people who trusted him as their doctor, killing them with either a fatal dose of drugs or prescribing an abnormal amount.

-As of 2025 Shipman, who was nicknamed "Dr Death" and "The Angel of Death", is the only British doctor to date to have been convicted of murdering his patients, although other doctors have been acquitted of similar crimes or convicted of lesser charges.
+As of 2025 Shipman, who has been nicknamed "Dr. Death" and the "Angel of Death", is the only British doctor to have been convicted of murdering patients, although other doctors have been acquitted of similar crimes or convicted of lesser charges.
+Shipman's case has often been compared to that of doctor John Bodkin Adams; some nurses, such as Beverley Allitt, have also been convicted of murdering patients in their care.

-Early life and career
+Early life and education

-Shipman was born on 14 January 1946 on the Bestwood Estate, a council estate, in Nottingham, the second of the three children of Harold Frederick Shipman (12 May 1914 – 5 January 1985), a lorry driver, and Vera Brittan (23 December 1919 – 21 June 1963).
+Harold Frederick Shipman was born on 14 January 1946 on the Bestwood Estate, a council estate in Nottingham, the second of three children.
+His father, also Harold Frederick Shipman (1914–1985), was a lorry driver; his mother was Vera (née Brittan; 1919–1963).
 His working-class parents were devout Methodists.
-When growing up, Shipman was an accomplished rugby player in youth leagues.

-Shipman passed his eleven-plus in 1957, moving to High Pavement Grammar School, Nottingham, which he left in 1964.
-He excelled as a distance runner, and in his final year at school served as vice-captain of the athletics team.
-Shipman was particularly close to his mother, who died of lung cancer when he was aged seventeen.
+Shipman was particularly close to his mother, who died of lung cancer when he was aged 17.
 Her death came in a manner similar to what later became Shipman's own modus operandi: in the later stages of her disease, she had morphine administered at home by a doctor.
 Shipman witnessed his mother's pain subside, despite her terminal condition, until her death on 21 June 1963.

-On 5 November 1966, he married Primrose May Oxtoby; the couple had four children.
+On 5 November 1966, Shipman married Primrose May Oxtoby; the couple had four children.
+Shipman studied medicine at Leeds School of Medicine, University of Leeds, graduating in 1970.